skoolkid/skoolkit/man/source/sna2skool.py.rst

 -V, --version
   Show the SkoolKit version number and exit.

--c FILE, --ctl FILE
+-c, --ctl `FILE`
-  Use FILE as the control file.
+  Specify the control file to use.
 By default, any control file whose name (minus the .ctl suffix) matches the input snapshot name (minus the .bin, .sna, .szx or .z80 suffix) will be used, if present.

--T FILE, --sft FILE
+-T, --sft `FILE`
-  Use FILE as the skool file template.
+  Specify the skool file template to use.
 By default, any skool file template whose name (minus the .sft suffix) matches the input snapshot name (minus the .bin, .sna, .szx or .z80 suffix) will be used, if present.

--g FILE, --gen-ctl FILE
+-g, --gen-ctl `FILE`
-  Generate a control file in FILE.
+  Generate a control file in `FILE`.

--M FILE, --map FILE
+-M, --map `FILE`
-  Use FILE as a code execution map when generating a control file.
+  Specify a code execution map to use when generating a control file.
 Code execution maps produced by the Fuse, SpecEmu, Spud, Zero and Z80 Spectrum emulators are supported.